A Partially Separable Model for Dynamic Valued Networks: Abstract

 \section{Abstract}

-The Exponential-family Random Graph Model (ERGM) is a powerful statistical model to represent the complicated structural dependencies of a binary network observed at a single time point.
-However, regarding dynamic valued networks whose observations are matrices of counts that evolve over time, the development of the ERGM framework is still in its infancy.
-We propose a Partially Separable Temporal ERGM (PST ERGM) for dynamic valued networks to facilitate the modeling of dyad value augmentation and dyad value diminution.
-Our parameter learning algorithms inherit state-of-the-art estimation techniques to approximate the maximum likelihood, by drawing Markov chain Monte Carlo (MCMC) samples conditioning on the network from the previous time step.
-We demonstrate the ability of the proposed model to interpret network dynamics and forecast temporal trends with real data.
+The Exponential-family Random Graph Model (ERGM) is a powerful model to fit networks with complex structures.
+However, for dynamic valued networks whose observations are matrices of counts that evolve over time, the development of the ERGM framework is still in its infancy.
+To facilitate the modeling of dyad value increment and decrement, a Partially Separable Temporal ERGM is proposed for dynamic valued networks.
+The parameter learning algorithms inherit state-of-the-art estimation techniques to approximate the maximum likelihood, by drawing Markov chain Monte Carlo (MCMC) samples conditioning on the valued network from the previous time step.
+The ability of the proposed model to interpret network dynamics and forecast temporal trends is demonstrated with real data.

 {\bf Keywords:} Temporal Exponential-family Random Graph Model; Temporal Weighted Networks; Markov chain Monte Carlo; Maximum Likelihood Estimation